 How do I go about making a claim?

-During our initial consultation we'll gather as much information about your claim as possible in order to work out who is responsible for the accident and the extent of your injuries and losses.
-We’ll identify the correct third party insurance company from the details you have supplied to us about the incident and get your claim submitted to them swiftly.
-We will then do everything possible to get an admission of fault from them
+We’ll identify the correct third party insurance company from the vehicle details you have supplied to us and get your claim submitted to them swiftly.
+We will then do everything possible to get an admission of fault from them.

 How long will my claim take?